-Regardless, maintenance of planes needs to be efficient.
+Regardless, the maintenance of planes needs to be efficient.
 The airline is responsible for it.

 (Interestingly, Southwest Airlines had classified mechanical errors as an ‘Act of God’ in their contract of carriage, ridding them of related liabilities.
-But, when this news became public the airline had to clarify that mechanical difficulties referred to problems regarding air traffic control, which are beyond the airline’s control.)
+But, when this news became public, the airline had to clarify that mechanical difficulties referred to air traffic control problems, which are beyond the airline’s control.)